Master Yi Build Guide by Nerdy Yibeast

 Master Yi is a pretty good top laner, so you generally want to take that, unless you would be up against someone you can't harass, or a nuke like Brand.
 Get last hits as much as you can on minions, and harass the opponent.
 Using Alpha Strike on a minion when there are 3 or less and the enemy champion will maybe kill a few minions and hit the champion.
 If you do this a lot, it will annoy your enemy so much that they will stay out and let you outlevel them.
 Hopefully.
 If they are a squishy ranged carry like Ashe or Caitlyn, they will probably harass you a lot, so you need to actually get close to them to kill them a few times.
 But first, you need better items.
 When you hit 1020 gold, recall and grab Berserker's Greaves and Vampiric Scepter.
 Run back as fast as you can so you can keep getting tons of money and XP.
 Ganking low health bottom laners is a great idea at this time, when you might be a level six so you can use Highlander.

-Keep doing this until you can buy the rest of Zeke's Herald.
+Keep doing this until you can buy the rest of Zeke's Harbinger.
 If the team has at least one tank, buy Madred's Bloodrazor to wreck the tanks.
 If their team has a lot of squishies, then Phantom Dancer is good for the critical strike and attack speed.
 After you buy one of those, then buy the other.
 If the game isn't over by now, either you are doing something wrong or your team is horrible.
 But, in the rare circumstance that the game is not over, The Bloodthirster and Infinity Edge can do wonders with extra damage, lifesteal, and critical stuff.
 You might need some armor penetration, so replace something (probably Stark's) with Last Whisper.
 By now, anyone should die to you in less than 4 seconds, and towers should go down just as fast.

 Here is the part that a lot of people complain about: They say I don't put enough damage into my build.
 I disagree.
 Wuju Style gives me 70 damage when I activate it, along with Madred's.
 (I'm not counting the last two because I rarely reach those items).
 The attack speed makes me do that extra damage very quickly.
 Also, Critical Strikes essentially do 100-150 extra damage every third hit.
 So that is around 50 extra per hit at later levels.
 If I find a great item to sub into the build, I will, along with an explanation of why I used it.
 (Note: Cloak and Dagger is a good item, but I can't seem to add it.
 I'll keep trying, though)